 Con Dao Islands

-In Con Dao archipelago, there are around 20 diving spots with various difficulty levels.
-Not only that, you can also admire the natural beauty of this area like landscapes adorned with reefs and colourful coral formations.
+In the Con Dao archipelago, there are around 20 diving spots with various difficulty levels.
+Not only that, but you can also admire the natural beauty of this area like landscapes blessed with reefs and colorful coral formations.

-Believe me; it is extremely photogenic place, decorated by fabulous corals and sponges.
-Undoubtedly, it is the key place to see animals like hawksbill turtles, sharks and rays.
+It is an extremely photogenic place, decorated with fabulous corals and sponges.
+Undoubtedly, it is the key place to see animals like hawksbill turtles, frogfish, and seahorses.

 The average water temperature in Nha Trang is 82°F (28°C).
 Most of the water conditions are clear and the currents are also friendly.
 Even though marine life may not be the best, but most diving here is done for improving skills and adding experience.

-In short, there are three favourite locations to dive there.
+In short, there are three top locations to dive in Nha Trang.

-If you are able to dive deeper, you will have chance to see them and when lady luck stand by your side, whale sharks will appear near you.
+If you are able to dive deeper, you will have a chance to see them and when lady luck stands by your side, whale sharks will appear near you.

-Yes, Nha Trang Bay is the final spot.
-Besides offering similar experiences from the above mentioned, it also presents another option and other sites to explore.
+Nha Trang Bay is the final spot.
+Besides offering similar experiences from the above mentioned, it also presents another option and another site to explore.

-When we compared to the previous sites, these two spots have less diving attention.
+When compared to the previous sites, these two spots have less diving attention.
 Hence, the diving potential here is still unexplored.
 Da Nang is a major port of Vietnam.
 It is located along the coast of the South China Sea.
-Meanwhile, Hoi An is 18 miles (29 kilometers) south east.
+Meanwhile, Hoi An is 18 miles (29 km) southeast.

-Another option is dive off the coast of Hoi An as well.
+Another option is to dive off the coast of Hoi An as well.
 There you will find innumerable different varieties of coral and tropical fish.
-Cu Lao Cham Marine Park is only 13 miles (21 kilometres) from the Ancient Town of Hoi An.
+Cu Lao Cham Marine Park is only 13 miles (21 km) from the Ancient Town of Hoi An.

 It consists of eight islands in the South China Sea.
 The area is very crowded with marine life.
 If you are a beginner, it is a tremendous option because the sites are rather shallow, decorated with swim-through and caves.

-In those two points, you will be able to spot a variety of marine animals, including cuttlefish, octopus, scorpion fish, crustaceans and puffer fish, anemones, damselfish, and moray eels.
+In those two points, you will be able to spot a variety of marine animals, including cuttlefish, octopus, scorpionfish, crustaceans, pufferfish, anemones, damselfish, and moray eels.

 Frankly speaking, if you love to dive and looking for some once-in-a-lifetime adventures, then you have to be there.
-It’s a paradise for divers, even the beginners.
-Dare to try?
-Get out and get some tickets for your next holidays before it’s too late!
-Good luck guys!
+It’s a paradise for divers, even beginners.

 But, for diving at Phu Quoc Island and Con Dao archipelago, the best diving season is from November to March.

-Finally, to finish on some of the best places to scuba dive in Vietnam.
+Finally, as you see there is a good range of dive sites around Vietnam.
+Phu Quoc Island properly offers the best dive sites in Vietnam.
+If you are interested in learning to scuba dive then Nha Trang is a good option.
 The best time to go there is when the ocean conditions are clear.
-Also remember, in low season some dive points are closed.
+Also remember, in the low season some dive points are closed.

 And that’s it for now!
 I’d love to know if this guide on the best places to dive in Vietnam has helped you.
-Let me know if you have any questions and let me know if you go too.
+Let me know if you have any questions and let me know if there are any other sites.